eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 ### Assert That a Condition Holds

-Similarly we can conditionally check whether a condition does not hold and report a fatal error in the case that it does not
+Similarly we can conditionally check whether a condition does hold and report a fatal error in the case that it does not hold

 ```cpp
 int x;